 While I’m obviously glad that my Dole Whip isn’t sitting there melting, there are some dream features we wish Disney would implement to improve the process.
 Here are some of the things we’d love to see to improve the service.

 - Include “estimated wait time for food preparation” on the screen when you tap “I’m Here.”
-Pre-pandemic, when we visited a quick-service restaurant, we could see how long the line was and could then determine whether or not we wanted to wait in that line.
+Pre-pandemic, when we visited a quick-service restaurant, we could see how long the line was and then determine whether we wanted to wait in that line.
 This is no longer the case.
-When we tap, “I’m Here” we have no idea how many others are also waiting.
-Including the estimated wait time for food prep, gives guests control over their experience in several ways.
+When we tap “I’m Here,” we have no idea how many others are also waiting.
+Including the estimated wait time for food prep gives guests control over their experience in several ways.
 First, guests can choose to cancel the order.
 If the estimated wait is thirty minutes, the guest can choose for themselves if they actually want to wait that long.
 Second, it gives the guest proper expectations.
 Most guests expect their food within five minutes.
 But the longer they wait, the more frustrated they become.
-If they know they’ll be waiting about thirty minutes, they can watch a cavalcade or hop on an attraction, or just have a better idea of when the food will be ready so they are not disappointed.
-In short, their time will not be wasted waiting for food and they know what they are in for.
+If they know they’ll be waiting about thirty minutes, they can watch a cavalcade, hop on an attraction, or just have a better idea of when the food will be ready, so they are not disappointed.
+In short, their time will not be wasted waiting for food, and they know what they are in for.

 - Open more table-service restaurants.
-The fact is, that many table service restaurants have not reopened, leaving more guests needing to eat at quick-service restaurants.
-That is adding to the problem of a restaurant not being able to handle the number of orders it receives.
+The fact is that several table-service restaurants have not reopened, leaving more guests needing to eat at quick-service restaurants.
+That adds to a restaurant’s inability to handle the number of orders it receives.

 - Open more tills!
-No matter if it’s staffing or some other issue, Disney should open more regular lines and let people order as they did before the pandemic.
-We’re crammed in all over the parks, so it can’t be a physical distancing or contact issue anymore.
-While many have reopened regular lines, it’s usually just one register that is open.
+Whether it’s staffing or some other issue, Disney should open more regular lines and let people order as they did before the pandemic.
+While many have reopened regular lines, it’s usually just one or two registers that are open.
 Again, by allowing more regular lines, guests can decide if they want to wait in a line they can see to order their lunch.